Agricultural Economy Strategic Plan

 Economic Resilience

-The Agriculture Advisory Board was formed by West Virginia University along with West Virginia University Extension, West Virginia Department of Agriculture, and the Governor’s Office to create a state-wide plan for growing West Virginia’s agricultural economy.
+The Agriculture Advisory Board, formed by West Virginia University, WVU Extension, the West Virginia Department of Agriculture, and the Governor’s Office, aimed to create a statewide plan for growing West Virginia’s agricultural economy.

 Our Approach